matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-sync/release-notes/sync-1.4.md

 <details>
 <summary>API definitions supported up to Tyk Gateway v5.3.0 </summary>

 Tyk Sync v1.4.3 offers backward compatibility with Tyk API definitions for Gateway versions prior to v5.3.0.
 Please use Tyk Sync v1.4.3+ for compatibility with Tyk API definitions for Tyk Gateway v5.3.0+.

+Tyk Sync is currently using the classic Dashboard API endpoints to migrate APIs.
+OAS API Category is not supported by Tyk Sync yet.
+Also, the use of [`--allow-unsafe-oas`]({{<ref "/tyk-sync">}}) flag is required for Tyk Sync to work with OAS API.
 </details>
 </li>
 </ul>